Rainai-Inc/ARACHN3T/README.md

 ---

 ### This is a user-friendly environment for those wanting to start applying Real-World Cyber Security Practices in the wild.
-### THIS OSS is UNLICENSED and Is aimed to be assistive in your Security Research/Studies and Practices.
+### This OSS is UNLICENSED and aims to be assistive in your Security Research/Studies and Practices.
+### If you are looking to just find bugs and make money, send a request via MYA for potential services.
 ### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE THIS CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.

 ---